elmahio/documentation/docs/setup-deployment-tracking.md

 5. Go to the Process tab of your project on Octopus Deploy and click the _Add step_ button.
 The elmah.io step template is available in the bottom of the list.
 ![Add step template to process](images/add_elmah_io_deployment_step.png)

-6. When added to the process, select _Octopus Server_ in _Run on_ and input your API key found on your [profile](https://elmah.io/profile).
+6. When added to the process, select _Octopus Server_ in _Run on_ and input your API key found on your organization settings page.
 Optionally input a version number prefix, to [support multiple services](#versioning-different-services).
 ![Save notification step](images/save_notification_step.png)

 And we're done.
 On every new deployment, Octopus Deploy will notify elmah.io